tkwoolley/AnimalWelfareIncentives_NatureFood2025/README.md

-This folder contains the code and data required to partially replicate the article "A Scopeing Code of (Dis-)Incentives for Animal Welfare-improving Farming Practices" by Trevor Woolley, Sharon Pailler, Jon McFadden, Sharon Raszap, Zach Raff, and Kevin Kuruc.
+This folder contains the code and data required to partially replicate the article "A Scoping Review of (Dis-)Incentives for Animal Welfare-improving Farming Practices" by Trevor Woolley, Sharon Pailler, Jon McFadden, Sharon Raszap, Zach Raff, and Kevin Kuruc.
 Code written by Trevor Woolley.
 For ease of replicability, I did my best to define directory paths as global macros, however, some directories may be harcoded.
 Be sure to